Partners & projects

 Learn, Grow, Connect conference

 In October 2008, close to 200 people from across Ontario who develop and deliver information to help their clients and communities understand their legal rights came together at the Learn, Grow, Connect conference.
 Participants shared information, learned from experts, and took steps towards building a practice of community legal education.
-Visit the conference website for conference materials and webcasts.
+Visit the conference report for more information.

 Injured workers photo exhibit